Canon 1Ds Mark II vs 750D

 - More modern: Reflects 10 years and 4 months of technical progress since the 1Ds Mark II launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 750D is the clear winner of the contest (18 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 750D is the clear winner of the contest (18 : 10 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 1Ds Mark II and the 750D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.